iCliniq Logo

 Sympathetic acute stress disorder is also known as fight or flight response.
 It is caused by the release of hormones (adrenaline and norepinephrine) into the brain.
 The hormones adrenaline or norepinephrine are responsible for increasing the pulse and respiratory rate and masking or overcoming the pain.
 The fight or flight response of an individual allows an enhanced physical output in a distraught time (even though temporarily).

-As sympathetic acute stress disorder plays a vital role while stuck in a traumatic event, however, it becomes difficult for the health professional to make a diagnosis at that time as it increases the hormone level and masks up the pain leading to a false diagnosis.
+As sympathetic acute stress disorder plays a vital role while stuck in a traumatic event, it becomes difficult for the health professional to make a diagnosis at that time as it increases the hormone level and masks the pain, leading to a false diagnosis.

 2. Parasympathetic Acute Stress Disorder -

 Parasympathetic acute stress disorder is flagged off as the feeling of nausea and unconsciousness (feeling faint).
 This is a chain reaction triggered by blood (often sight but sometimes smell too).
 During a stressful event or a traumatic event, the body releases a hormone (acetylcholine).
-With studies and experiments, it has been proven that sympathetic and parasympathetic reactions work in opposite ways, as it reduces or decreases the heart rate and often leads to temporary loss of consciousness.
+With studies and experiments, it has been proven that sympathetic and parasympathetic reactions work in opposite ways, as they reduce or decrease the heart rate and often lead to temporary loss of consciousness.

 The cause of acute stress disorder lies with the name stress.
 The prime causative factor of the disorder is stress, but certain other factors can also lead to acute stress disorder to occur; they are: